FAQ

 The All-Net Teams are divided as follows:

-We also have High School teams for boys in grade 9-12.
+We also have Next Level Prep Division for high school boys grades 9-12.

 Q: What is All-Net?

 A: All-Net is a more competitive program that utilizes high-school rules.
 Players must be selected to make the All-Net teams.
 Tryouts for All-Net teams are open to everyone registered.
-Tryouts are usually in mid-October.
 Players selected to All-Net are required to pay an additional fee.
+More info can be found on the Program Page.

 Q: How are Division teams created?

-A: All players are evaluated for the Division teams.
-This is not a tryout, but a way for us to evenly balance the teams.
+A: All registered players except those on wait list are evaluated for the Division teams.
+The main reason for evaluation is to evenly balance the teams.
+We make every effort to place players on a team but it depends on the number of volunteer coaches available.
 Evaluations are usually in mid-October.

 Q: When are games played?